Camden Maine Travel Guide

 Located right on Penobscot Bay, Camden is a sailor's dream.
 Camden Harbor is home to numerous schooners and tall ships that offer daily sailing tours and excursions.
 Visitors may choose to charter their own ships, or sail for several days on a majestic ocean vessel, learning to hoist the sails or relaxing on deck in the cool ocean breezes.
 Penobscot Bay itself has been said to be one of the best and most scenic sailing areas in the state of Maine.
 Camden remains a working harbor, with lobstering and fishing boats travelling in and out of the Bay each day to catch fresh seafood and lobster.
 A ride around the harbor will pass island ferries, mega-yachts, powerboats, fishing boats, Maine windjammers and more!

+Looking for things to do in Camden, Maine?
 A trip to Camden Hills State Park will give visitors the opportunity to view a gorgeous sunrise or sunset over Penobscot Bay from the top of Mt.
 Battie.
 Camden Hill State Park encompasses 5,700 acres, including over 30 miles of hiking and walking trails.
 You may choose to tour the park on your own or with a local Maine Guide.
 Camden Hills State Park is great for families with children because the hiking trails are not very strenuous or long and usually have very moderate inclines.
 However, if you don't feel like hiking, drive the Auto Road up Mt.
 Battie for panoramic views of the Bay and nearby islands.
 The Park is also home to over a hundred campsites and a large picnic area for those visitors who wish to stay a little longer.
 Maiden's Cliff is one of the more popular hiking trails, an 800-foot rock cliff that provides spectacular views of Lake Megunticook and the Maine countryside.

 Beach goers will love a trip to Barret's Cove, a fresh water beach on Megunticook Lake.
 This beach is a quiet and relaxing escape from notoriously busy Camden in the summer months.
 It is often not crowded and the lake water remains relatively warm during prime season.
 The beach is open to the public with designated swimming areas, public restrooms and showers.
 There is also a grassy picnic area with tables and outdoor grills and a playground for the kids to enjoy.